franklin113/TD_Stage_Window/README.md

 - Added a "Path To Outputs" parameter on the main Comp.
 In your build, you'd probably select this comp and handle it as you wish.
 - Added "Selected Media Item Index" parameter to iparStage.
 You can see this used in Example 1.
 - Example 1 is complete - assign your "New Media Item Expression" to automatically select movie engine comp output nulls.
 Use "Selected Media Item Index to then select the movie engine comp itself, allowing you to control the selected item.
+- Buttons added to customize the keyboard shortcuts and drop script.
 ## 0.04

 - Output and media items can now be named